Let’s write a Haskell Language Server plugin

 Writing plugins for HLS is a joy.
 Personally, I enjoy the ability to tap into the gigantic bag of goodies that is GHC, as well as the IDE integration thanks to LSP.

-In the last couple of months I have written various HLS (and ghcide) plugins for things like:
+In the last couple of months, I have written various HLS plugins, including:

 1. Suggest imports for variables not in scope,